 You could write a top 10, 20, or 30 list post for just about everything and anything these days.
 Maybe a list of best tools, apps, services, books, resources, tips, ideas, and more.

 Amongst a few of the items in your lists, there can be an affiliate link or two to a product on ClickBank that you like!

 If your blog has a dedicated tools and resources page, like most blogs do, consider adding a few links to your favorite ClickBank products there too.

 Write a short description of the product, outline why you use it and if you have a review on the product, don’t forget to link to it

 Hotlink the product image or use CTA buttons so that people know where to go to learn more.

-Last but not least, if you’re starting from complete rock-bottom with ClickBank and want to get the most from the network as an affiliate, you might find the ClickBank University worth some time and a little bit of your hard earned cash.
+Last but not least, if you’re starting from complete rock-bottom with ClickBank and want to get the most from the network as an affiliate, you might find the ClickBank University worth some time and a little bit of your hard-earned cash.

-So, there you have it!
-Hopefully, you’ve found some of the tips, strategies, and ideas in this post valuable for getting started.
+Hopefully, you’ve found some of the tips and ideas in this post valuable for getting started.

 I want to finish up with a few recommended books from the Amazon marketplace if you’re new to affiliate marketing or need to scrub up!
-I’ve read these books and they’re very good, so do check them out.
+I’ve read all of these books and they’re very good, so do check them out.

 Best of luck to you.